Special Weather Statement issued for Lincoln by NWS - NewsBreak

 Special Weather Statement issued for Lincoln by NWS

-Effective: 2021-08-10 17:26:00 EDT Expires: 2021-08-10 17:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Lincoln A strong thunderstorm will impact portions of east central Lawrence, Lincoln and southern Wayne Counties through 545 PM EDT At 503 PM EDT, Doppler radar was tracking a strong thunderstorm over Dunlow, or 10 miles northeast of Inez, moving east at 15 mph.
-HAZARD...Winds in excess of 30 mph.
+Effective: 2021-08-09 14:36:00 CDT Expires: 2021-08-10 03:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Lincoln A strong thunderstorm will impact portions of northeastern Lincoln County through 345 AM CDT At 307 AM CDT, Doppler radar was tracking a strong thunderstorm 6 miles west of Barnard, or 9 miles north of Lincoln, moving east at 40 mph.
+HAZARD...Wind gusts up to 50 mph and half inch hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Hamlin, Ranger, Gill, East Lynn Lake, Spurlockville, Kiahsville, Dunlow, Harts, West Hamlin, Sweetland, Clifford, Glenhayes, Branchland, Palermo, Wilsondale, East Lynn, Genoa, Myra and Griffithsville.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+Locations impacted include Barnard.
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...50 MPHalerts.weather.gov

 Comments / 0